kevinbird61/p4-researching/README.md

 * If you don't want to use mininet, you can use `ip netns` instead.
 * Under [`net/`](net/), have a demo script for building several network namespace.

+## Learning Materials
+* Provide some learning resources about Networking, which located in [course/](course/).
+* Welcome to contribute!

 ---

 # Author